This is the in a four-part series from contributor Patrick Meader on working with Microsoft Azure.

-The Azure Services Platform (Azure) is Microsoft's first attempt at a cloud services platform, their take on implementing Platform as a Service (PaaS)-style functionality.
-Azure includes an operating system (Windows Azure) and several collections of developer, communication and data services intended to simplify the creation and hosting of Windows-based applications in the cloud.
+The Azure Services Platform (Azure) is Microsoft's attempt at a cloud services platform, their take on implementing Platform as a Service (PaaS)-style functionality.
+Azure includes an operating system (Windows Azure) and several collections of developer, communication and data services intended to simplify the and hosting of Windows-based applications in the cloud.

 Microsoft is far from alone in pursuing a vision of hosting applications and services on the Internet, and it would be impossible to discuss Microsoft's vision for Azure without also touching on the efforts of its chief competitors.
 For example, Google has been developing Google App Engine (GAE), while Amazon has the Amazon Elastic Compute Cloud (EC2) platform.
 Azure, however, shares more similarities with GAE than with EC2, which is more about renting hardware-based resources than a platform to program on.